 Fred Whitford is the coordinator of Purdue Pesticide Programs of the Purdue Cooperative Extension Service.
 He received a B. S. in wildlife management from Louisiana Tech University, and an M.S. and Ph.D. in entomology from Iowa State University.
 He has authored more than 250 research, extension, and regulatory publications, and has delivered over 4000 presentations to a wide array of audiences.
 He has written four books: The Queen of American Agriculture: a biography of Virginia Claypool Meredith, published in 2008 by Purdue University Press; The Grand Old Man of Purdue University and Indiana Agriculture: a biography of William Carroll Latta, published in 2005 by Purdue University Press; The Complete Book on Pesticide Management: Science, Regulation, Stewardship, and Communication, published in 2002 by Wiley & Sons; and, The Complete Federal and State Compliance Guide for Hoosier Businesses, published in 2001 by Purdue University Press.

 Dr. Whitford’s prior professional activities include lab and field research, extension outreach, regulatory work, and commercial pesticide application.

-As National Sales Manager for Campbell Fittings, Inc., Mr. Jumper is responsible for the development, management and implementation of the overall product line sales strategy, supervising the company’s sales department, consisting of Regional Sales Directors, Inside Sales, and Customer Service staff.
-He came to Campbell Fittings with experience in sales and accounting in a variety of different roles and earned a Bachelor’s Degree in Accounting from West Chester University.
-Mr. Jumper also serves as chair of the NAHAD Standards Committee and serves on the Hose Safety Institute Advisory Council.
+As Business Development Manager for GHX Industrial, Mr. Jumper is responsible for the developing new business opportunities with major accounts, and working with the company’s sales department, consisting of Regional Sales Directors, Inside Sales, and Customer Service staff to drive the business.
+He came to GHX Industrial from Campbell Fittings with experience in sales and accounting in a variety of different roles and earned a Bachelor’s Degree in Accounting from West Chester University.
+Mr. Jumper also serves on the Hose Safety Institute Advisory Council.

 James J. Reilly – GHX, Inc: